Carl Vinson: Service in Congress

 At the end of World War II, Congress had authorized four Naval four-star officers to be promoted to Fleet Admiral.
 A staunch partisan of Admiral William Halsey, Jr., Vinson blocked the nomination of Admiral Raymond A. Spruance several times, although the majority thought him more deserving, to ensure that Halsey got the fourth billet.
 Congress eventually responded by passing an unprecedented act that specified that Spruance would remain on a full admiral's pay once retired until his death.

 Following World War II, the House Naval Affairs Committee was merged with the Military Affairs Committee to become the House Armed Services Committee (this consolidation mirrored the establishment of the Department of Defense when the old Departments of War and of the Navy were consolidated).
-With Republicans winning control of Congress in the 1946 election, Vinson served as ranking minority member of the committee for two years before becoming Chairman in early 1949, when the Democrats were again in majority.
-He held this position, with the exception of another two-year Republican interregnum in the early 1950s, until his retirement in 1965.
+When the Republicans won control of Congress in the 1946 election, Vinson served as ranking minority member of the committee for two years before becoming chairman in early 1949, when the Democrats were again in majority; a position held for four years until the Republicans briefly returned to the majority for a single congressional term after the 1952 elections.
+After the Democrats retook congress in the 1954 midterms, Vinson again became chairman, a position he held until his retirement in 1965.
 In this role, Vinson adopted a committee rule that came to be known as the "Vinson rule", which limited the number of questions a junior member of the committee could ask to one question per year of service on the committee.
 As chairman, Vinson oversaw the modernization of the military as its focus shifted to the Cold War.
 He was also committee chair when Congress authorized the procurement of the first nuclear-powered aircraft carriers, starting with USS Enterprise (CVN-65) in the late 1950s.

-A staunch segregationist, in 1956, Vinson signed "The Southern Manifesto".
+A staunch segregationist, Vinson voted against the 1964 Civil Rights Act and in 1956, signed "The Southern Manifesto".
 Other Southern politicians signed this in resistance to the ruling by the United States Supreme Court in Brown v.
 Board of Education (1954) that segregated public education was unconstitutional, and that states needed to integrate their public schools.